FlaxEngine/FlaxDocs/manual/scripting/restrictions.md

 * When using generic types you need to declare generic attributes types to precompile them.
 * C# debugger is not available - but debug symbols are available for native debugger (eg. full Stack Traces).

 When compiling with AOT mode enabled C# scripts have a preprocessor defined `USE_AOT`.
-It can be sued to redirect different API usage depending o the target platform build.
+It can be used to redirect different API usage depending o the target platform build.

 Platforms that use AOT:
 * Xbox One